 Mission: In the spirit of brotherhood/sisterhood, Allegheny College Fraternity and Sorority Life upholds a commitment to scholarship, leadership, and service while maintaining pride and respect between its members, the College, and local communities.

-Chapters: There are a total of nine nationally affiliated social Greek-letter organizations active on campus and approximately thirty percent of Allegheny students are members of a fraternity or sorority.
-The fraternities recognized on campus are Delta Tau Delta, Phi Delta Theta, Phi Kappa Psi, Theta Chi and one fraternity colony Phi Gamma Delta.
+Chapters: There are a total of ten nationally affiliated social Greek-letter organizations active on campus and approximately thirty percent of Allegheny students are members of a fraternity or sorority.
+The fraternities recognized on campus are Delta Tau Delta, Phi Delta Theta, Phi Gamma Delta, Phi Kappa Psi and Theta Chi.
 The sororities recognized on campus are Alpha Chi Omega, Alpha Delta Pi, Delta Delta Delta, Kappa Alpha Theta and Kappa Kappa Gamma.

 Eligibility: Students are eligible to join a fraternity or sorority after completing one semester at Allegheny and earning a GPA that meets the requirement of the chapter they wish to join (GPA requirements vary for each chapter, but no student may join a fraternity or sorority if his/her cumulative GPA is below a 2.25).
 Fraternities hold recruitment events during the fall semester to meet interested potential new members, and women wishing to join a sorority participate in the formal recruitment process that begins at the beginning of the spring semester.